 The rest of the year is hot and humid in Laos.
 December, January, and February are typically the coolest and most pleasant months to visit.

 The Fast Boat to Thailand

 Completely opposite of the relaxed slow boat, the fast boat is nothing short of a wild, hair-raising experience.
-Hardly more than a long canoe fitted with a deafening car engine, the fast boat makes the two-day journey to Thailand in only seven hours.
+The "boat" is hardly more than a long canoe fitted with a deafening car engine with removed muffler.
+The fast boat makes the two-day journey to Thailand in only seven hours.

-If you decide to brave the fast boat:
+If you decide to brave the fast boat to Thailand:

 - Wear sunglasses to protect your eyes from high-speed insect encounters.